What are the qualities of a good teacher? Useful tips & resources

 Knowledge of subject matter

-One of the first characteristics of a good teacher is a keen interest in their subject matter.
+One of the first characteristics of a good teacher is a keen interest in their chosen subject matter and a passion for continuous learning - we discuss this further here.
 When a teacher has a love for his or her subject, it shines through.
 This helps inspire interest in students, who pick up this enthusiasm.
 Think about it: knowledgeable teachers also have a wider bank of subject material to turn to in order to tailor the lesson to their individual students.
 Good teachers not only work with their existing knowledge, but strive to stay on top of the latest research in their field.
 This helps them make the subject come alive for pupils.

 You can boost your own subject knowledge by taking an online CPD course.
 Another option is to use social media to stay on top of the latest trends – check what’s trending on Twitter using subject-specific hashtags like #mathchat or #asechat.
 If you’re just starting out, try visiting the new teacher chat or #ntchat.